d0rich/d0rich.github.io/content/blog/2022-01-15-web-site-technologies.md

 title: "Which Website Technology You Should Use (My Classification for Website Frameworks)"
 path: /website-classification
 date: 2022-01-25
 summary: "Nowadays there are a lot of technologies for building websites.
-And each technology has advantages and disadvantages.
-I did the big research and want share information I found."
+You might be disoriented trying to choose something for your site.
+I did the big research, and I want share information I found."
 image: '/img/blog/2022-01-15-web-site-technologies/triangle.png'
 tags: [ 'Article', 'Websites', 'DocOps' ]
 ---